Cancel anytime

 IPO Launch date 2020-07-31 | President, CEO & Director Mr. Russell Diez-Canseco | ||

-Vital Farms, Inc., a food company, provides pasture-raised products in the United States.
-It offers shell eggs, butter, hard-boiled eggs, and liquid whole eggs.
-The company was founded in 2007 and is headquartered in Austin, Texas.
+Vital Farms, Inc., a food company, packages, markets, and distributes shell eggs, butter, and other products in the United States.
+It produces products sourced from animals raised on family farms, including shell eggs, butter, hard-boiled eggs, and liquid whole eggs under the Vital Farms brand and other trade names.
+The company provides its products through third parties and direct to retailers, and commercial and non-commercial foodservice operators.
+Vital Farms, Inc. was founded in 2007 and is headquartered in Austin, Texas.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.